Hugopikachu/Domain-Scrapper/README.md

 Repeat the process until the queue of internal urls is consumed or the maximal number of iterations is reached.

 ### Inputs
-	- a domain name
+A domain name in a 'domain-name.extension' pattern

 ### Outputs
-	- a domain.txt file with every internal urls encountered
+a domain.txt file with every internal urls encountered

 ## How to use it
 Simply clone the repository or download the domainScrapper.py file and run it from the directory you want to save your results.